-This is the second post in a three-part series.
-To read the first post, click here.
+This is the second post in a three-part series on cloud security.
+To read the first post on, click here.

 We live in a mobile-first world.
 What have we learned from the security mishaps in the past few years?